epoll31/scripts.nvim/README.md

 ### Script Picker

-To open a script picker, run `:SearchScripts`.
+To open the scripts picker, run `:ScriptsPicker`.

-### Run Default Script

-To run the default script, run `:RunDefaultScript`.

-The default script is the script named `default`.